Shimazu clan: History

 The Shimazu clan was renowned for the loyalty of its retainers and officers, especially during the Sengoku period.
 Some retainer families, such as the Ijuin and Shirakawa, were determined to defeat any opposition to help expand the power of the Shimazu clan.
 The Shimazu are also famous for being the first to use teppo (firearms, specifically matchlock arquebuses) on the battlefield in Japan, and began domestic production of the weapons as well.
 Shimazu battle tactics are known to have been very successful in defeating larger enemy armies, particularly during their campaign to conquer Kyūshū in the 1580s.
 Their tactics included the luring of the opposition into an ambush on both sides by arquebus troops, creating panic and disorder.
 Central forces would then be deployed to rout the enemy.
 In this way, the Shimazu were able to defeat much larger clans such as the Itō, Ryūzōji and Ōtomo.
 Overall, the Shimazu was a very large and powerful clan due to their strong economy both from domestic production through trade, good organization of government and troops, strong loyalty of retainers and isolation from Honshū.

+In 1789, Shigehide (1745–1833)'s daughter became the wife of the 11th shogun, Tokugawa Ienari.
+In 1856, Nariakira (1809–1858)'s adopted daughter (Tenshō-in) became the wife of the 13th shogun, Tokugawa Iesada.

 Hisamitsu (1817–1887), regent of Tadayoshi, was the daimyō of Satsuma at the time of the Boshin War and the Meiji Restoration, in which Satsuma played a major role.

+Origin

+The Shimazu clan claims descent of the Seiwa Genji from the paternal side (Shimazu Tadahisa) while claiming descent of the Koremune clan (branch of the ancient Hata clan) from the maternal side (through Lady Sadatake).

+However, Tadahisa's ambiguous genealogy has caused scrutiny among Japanese historians on whether his lineage was truly Genji, since older sources record him under "Koremune", the same clan as his wife.
+It is believed that after serving as the head steward of the Konoe family, Tadahisa became a retainer to the Minamoto clan where he adopted the clan name and self-proclaimed to be of Seiwa Genji descent.
+The general consensus is that Tadahisa was of Koremune descent like his wife, and not Seiwa Genji.